Co-Curricular Learning

 Aligning Student Learning & Success

-To ensure our students are prepared for life post-graduation, we map our programming to our T.I.G.E.R.S. learning framework, which is supported by core competencies established by research across disciplines such as NACE framework and NASPA competencies that supports the holistic growth and development of students.
+To ensure our students are prepared for life post-graduation, we map our programming to our T.I.G.E.R.S. learning framework, which is supported by research across disciplines that supports the holistic growth and development of college students.
+Our co-curricular approach connects what students are learning across all parts of their college experience.
+Whether through involvement, leadership, service, or daily interactions, students have opportunities to reflect on what they’re learning and identify the skills and values they’re building along the way.
 Weaving these best practices into the fabric of our campus culture, we ensure that every experience contributes to our students’ growth and success.

 Student Learning in Action